cablehead/go-http.sh/README.md

 Not quite sure where this is going to go...

 This is a small cli which writes HTTP requests to its stdout.
 It reads potential responses for these requests from its stdin.
+That part is  unintuitive, but it works out well.

 Example usage, in window 1: